max-kay/bachelor_thesis/report/main.typ

 In the `Positions` section, the positions are defined.
 Similarly to the symmetry operations, the positions are given as comma separated values terminated by semicolons.
 Note that all coefficients need to be given as rational numbers.
-The program currently does not support floating-point coefficients.
+The program does not support floating-point coefficients.

 The `Bounds` section defines the bounds which are applied to the problem, as described in section @note_bounds.
 Here, the coefficients need to be positive integers.